livingdocsIO/documentation/reference-docs/project-config/media_types.md

 ## Media Sources

-Added in: `release-2021-03`

-This feature is only supported for the `mediaImage` mediaType.
+This feature is only supported for the `mediaImage` mediaType and on the Livingdocs service we currently only support unsplash as an external image provider.

-With [Media Sources](/reference/media-source-example.md) you can integrate asset research/import into Livingdocs.
-Instead of going onto another platform like Unsplash and then drag + drop images into Livingdocs, you can have Unsplash assets search results embedded into Livingdocs directly.